RedHatPentester/DIGITAL-FORENSICS-CTF-LAB/Vehicle Tampering/README.md

 * **Digital Footprint Extraction:** Isolate the digital signatures, MAC addresses, technician login IDs, or cryptographic keys utilized during the anomalous configuration changes.

-* **Final Determination:** Build an end-to-end chronological timeline supporting your conclusion [cite: 3].
-If concluding tampering, clearly tie the electronic trail to the specific threat actor or terminal used to deploy the compromise [cite: 3].
+* **Final Determination:** Build an end-to-end chronological timeline supporting your conclusion.
+If concluding tampering, clearly tie the electronic trail to the specific threat actor or terminal used to deploy the compromise.